wamp-proto/wamp-proto/spec/basic.md

 ### Session Closing

-A WAMP session starts its lifetime with the *Router* sending a `WELCOME` message to the *Endpoint* and ends when the underlying transport closes or when the session is closed explicitly by a `GOODBYE` message sent by one peer and a `GOODBYE` message sent from the other peer in response.
+A WAMP session starts its lifetime with the *Router* sending a `WELCOME` message to the *Client* and ends when the underlying transport disappears or when the WAMP session is closed explicitly by a `GOODBYE` message sent by one *Peer* and a `GOODBYE` message sent from the other *Peer* in response.

    	[GOODBYE, Reason|uri, Details|dict]